PFC-Validator/inj-rebate/README.md

 ala
 ``
-cargo run -- prior.json out results.csv
+cargo run -- whitelist.csv prior.json out results.csv
 ``
-the first argument is the list of delegations *prior* to the rebate program. (as the rebate only applies to new delegations) the second argument is the directory that contains the results of the script, that you periodically ran. the third argument is the results file the program will write.
+the 1st argument are the whitelisted wallets. (the ones with the coupons, one per line) the 2nd argument is the list of delegations *prior* to the rebate program. (as the rebate only applies to new delegations) the 3rd argument is the directory that contains the results of the script, that you periodically ran. the 4th argument is the results file the program will write.

 it will be in the format of: